guthom/labstreaminglayer_ros/README.md

    float32 data
    ```

    A custom LSL-ROS-Messages just contains the LSLHeader (which will include the LSL-Timestamp as a single float64) and the specific data we want to sync between the systems.
-Feel free to expand the messages with additional data entries but make sure to map it correctely in the specific converter class (see 2.)
+Feel free to expand the messages with additional data entries but make sure to map it correctly in the specific converter class (see 2.)

 2. **Create a new ConverterClass based on the *ConverterBase*-Class**:

     Second we need to create a new ConverterClass.
 Place the new converter in the *./pysrc/labstreaminglayer_ros/Converter* Directory and inherit from the *ConverterBase*-Class.
-Implement the converter methods **__ init __**, **ToLSL** and **ToLSL** as shown in the following example.
+Implement the converter methods **__ init __**, **ToLSL**, **ToROS** and **ToROSStd** as shown in the following example.

     **Float32.py**
     ```python